Omega Fields Horseshine Horse Coat Supplement, 20 lb.

 • one of the years 20 BC, AD 20, 1920, 2020

 A coat is typically an outer garment for the upper body, worn by any gender for warmth or fashion.
-Coats typically have long sleeves and are open down the front, and closing by means of buttons, zippers, hook-and-loop fasteners, toggles, a belt, or a combination of some of these.
+Coats typically have long sleeves and are open down the front, and closing by means of buttons, zippers, hook-and-loop fasteners (AKA velcro), toggles, a belt, or a combination of some of these.
 Other possible features include collars, shoulder straps, and hoods.

 The horse (Equus ferus caballus) is a domesticated, one-toed, hoofed mammal.
-They belong to the taxonomic family Equidae and is one of two extant subspecies of Equus ferus.
-The horse has evolved over the past 45 to 55 million years from a small multi-toed creature, close to Eohippus, into the large, single-toed animal of today.
+It belongs to the taxonomic family Equidae and is one of two extant subspecies of Equus ferus.
+The horse has evolved over the past 45 to 55 million years from a small multi-toed creature, Eohippus, into the large, single-toed animal of today.
 Humans began domesticating horses around 4000 BCE, and their domestication is believed to have been widespread by 3000 BCE.
 Horses in the subspecies caballus are domesticated, although some domesticated populations live in the wild as feral horses.
-These feral populations are not true wild horses, which are horses that never have been domesticated and historically linked to the megafauna category of species.
+These feral populations are not true wild horses, which are horses that never have been domesticated.
 There is an extensive, specialized vocabulary used to describe equine-related concepts, covering everything from anatomy to life stages, size, colors, markings, breeds, locomotion, and behavior.

 Horses are adapted to run, allowing them to quickly escape predators, and possess a good sense of balance and a strong fight-or-flight response.
 Related to this need to flee from predators in the wild is an unusual trait: horses are able to sleep both standing up and lying down, with younger horses tending to sleep significantly more than adults.
 Female horses, called mares, carry their young for approximately 11 months and a young horse, called a foal, can stand and run shortly following birth.
 Most domesticated horses begin training under a saddle or in a harness between the ages of two and four.
 They reach full adult development by age five, and have an average lifespan of between 25 and 30 years.